michaelsigamani-odyn/bet-one-initative/README.md

 - NVIDIA: `nvidia-ml-py`
 - AMD: ROCm AMD SMI Python bindings

-For NVIDIA, sample NVML counters at a fixed interval and integrate power over time for energy.
-For AMD, use AMD SMI equivalents; API field names can differ between ROCm versions and should be verified on the target environment.
+On NVIDIA, sample NVML counters at a fixed interval and integrate power over time to obtain energy.
+On AMD, use the AMD SMI equivalents; field names differ between ROCm versions, so they should be verified on the target environment.

+---

+Two things worth checking on your side: the Quickstart creates the conda environment but never installs the project's dependencies (no `pip install -r requirements.txt` or `pip install -e .` step) before running `dagster dev`, so a fresh user will likely hit an import error.
+And I rephrased the "hope the regressor has suitably PCA'd" line as a stated working assumption rather than removing it entirely, since it's an honest caveat about the method; tighten or expand it depending on how much you want to claim.